alimanfoo/alimanfoo.github.io/_posts/2015-10-13-parasite-crosses.md

 different methods of variant discovery, as well as the underlying sequence data itself.
-We also created a [web application](http://www.malariagen.net/apps/pf-crosses/1.0/) to help explore the data, and posted a [preprint on biorxiv](http://dx.doi.org/10.1101/024182) describing the data and what it can tell us about how parasites evolve to face new challenges, such as pressure from anti-malarial drugs.
-The preprint gives the main biological results, so I thought I would share here a few technical notes on variant calling, and a brief tour of the web application.
+We also created a [web application](http://www.malariagen.net/apps/pf-crosses/1.0/) to help explore the data (see the screen cast below for a brief tour), and posted a [preprint on biorxiv](http://dx.doi.org/10.1101/024182) describing the data and what it can tell us about how parasites evolve to face new challenges, such as pressure from anti-malarial drugs.

+<iframe width="740" height="430" src="https://www.youtube.com/embed/8jx10dqhc9Y" frameborder="0" allowfullscreen></iframe>

-## Variant calling
+## Notes on variant calling

-The crosses are a great testing ground for variant calling methods.
+The crosses are a great proving ground for variant calling methods.
 Each cross comprises two parents and up to 35 progeny clones.
 We sequence at the haploid merozoite life cycle stage, so there is no heterozygosity to worry about, calling a genotype means